pytorch/pytorch/docs/source/named_tensor.rst

     tensor([[0., 0., 0.],
             [0., 0., 0.]], names=('N', 'C'))

-Named dimensions, like regular Tensor dimensions, are ordered and inherently positional.
+Named dimensions, like regular Tensor dimensions, are ordered.
 ``tensor.names[i]`` is the name of dimension ``i`` of ``tensor``.

 The following factory functions support named tensors: